-I’ve started to think about the changes I’d like to make for myself in the upcoming year, and something in particular has come up.
 As a kid I asked A LOT of questions.
 While this exhausted everybody around me, this was my way of absorbing and processing the world.
 I wonder at what point I stopped asking questions and why.
 I think it was around adolescence that I started to keep questions to myself with self-consciousness kicking in as it does.
 From my recent research on communication, I’ve noticed that asking questions has become a challenge for many people.
-The questions I’m talking about are not limited to a classroom setting or learning environment, but I mean the questions that come up in daily life and conversations.
+The questions I’m talking about are not limited to a classroom setting or learning environment.
+This is about the questions that come up in daily life and conversations.

 After all, explorers asked what was beyond the believed “edge of the world” and discovered more to life.